Update from the Vice President | February 11, 2021

 - Keep 6 feet between yourself and others.
 Chairs and tables will be adjusted in each classroom to accommodate physical distancing requirements.

 - Hand sanitizer will be available at the entrance of Roberts Hall (Northeastern Seminary) and in common areas.

 - Follow the 20-second rule when washing your hands and wash them often.

-Be ready to return to onsite classes on August 24, 2020, by reviewing the Campus Restart page entirely and by checking back for updates.
+Be ready for your visit to campus, by reviewing the Campus Restart page entirely and by checking back for updates.

 Questions?
 If you have any questions regarding your return to campus, please email firstname.lastname@example.org.